 Through this article, I wanted to clear the misunderstanding that gaming PCs under $500 are not good enough for gaming.
-For that purpose, this article stated not only corrected the misinformation that was lying around regarding $500 prebuilt PCs, but I also reviewed eleven prebuilt PCs in this article that can comfortably play modern games without any hitch.
+For that purpose, this article stated not only corrected the misinformation that was lying around regarding $500 prebuilt PCs, but I also reviewed five prebuilt PCs in this article that can comfortably play modern games without any hitch.

-I reckon it is now clear that budget gaming PCs also have some pedigree granted you find the right machine in your budget.
+I reckon it is now clear that budget gaming PCs also have some pedigree, granted you find the right machine in your budget.
 The gaming PCs mentioned in this article are quite varied in what they offer to consumers hence you have to pick and choose according to your needs.

 All I am trying you say is don’t fall in the “best” rat race and pick the PC that suits your needs and preferences.
-For this purpose, there was a detailed buyer’s guide in the article stating how you can get the ideal PC for your needs which I hope you have found helpful.
+For this purpose, there was a detailed buyer’s guide in the article stating how you can get the ideal PC for your needs, which I hope you have found helpful.

 Before signing off, I would love to hear your pet peeve regarding gaming PCs in the comment section down below because I know some things can be really annoying at the beginning of your PC journey.
-Also, while you are there let me know which PC you ended up going with and the first game you are going to experience on your shiny new PC.
+Also, while you are there, let me know which PC you ended up going with and the first game you are going to experience on your shiny new PC.